 Where to stay in Wroclaw

 As most of Wroclaw activities are located around the old town I would personally recommend staying in this area, this is also where you will find most of the restaurants and bars so you will be within walking distance from your hostel or hotel!
 As we were on a budget we stayed at City Central Hostel ŁACIARSKA, but we would personally not recommend it.
-While the location was great, the rooms were rather small, and very warm during the hot summer days we visited, so we are sure there are some better options out there instead.
-Check out the map below to find something that suits you!
+While the location was great, the rooms were rather small, and very warm during the hot summer days we visited, so we are sure there are some better options out there instead!

 Transport in Wroclaw